patr-cloud/eve-rs/readme.md

 }

 ```
-build the project using `cargo build` command.
+Build the project using `cargo build` command.
-run the project using `cargo run` command.
+Run the project using `cargo run` command.

 In the above example we have used  `DefaultContext`  as the  `Context` .
-This means that express-port gives the freedom to Implement the `Context` in your own way. for the sake of simplicity we have used  `DefaultContext`.
+This means that express-port gives the freedom to Implement the `Context` in your own way.
+For the sake of simplicity we have used  `DefaultContext`.

 Same goes with `DefaultMiddleware`. here we have used the already implemented middleware.